 Camp Bob Waldorf Program

-Camp Bob Waldorf on the Max Straus Campus is a residential camp for youth ages 9-17 that fosters growth and development in a fun, safe and nurturing environment.
+Camp Bob Waldorf is a residential camp for youth entering grades 4 – 12 that fosters growth and development in a fun, safe and nurturing environment.
 Our program is built upon four core pillars: Community, Inclusion, Identity, and Respect.
 While at camp, campers live out these values in their daily lives through interactions with other campers, learning new skills and making lasting memories.

 Campers live in a cabin with their peers, and two to three trained counselors, and spend the majority of their day experiencing exciting camp activities together that include a combination of: